shubhamkr96/Robustness-Introduction/README.tex.md

 Not really.
-We can precisely predict (without overfitting, take a look at the tiny gap between the train and test results), that is.
+We can precisely predict (without overfitting, take a look at the tiny gap between the train and test results), that's all.
 We are absolutely far from human reasoning about digits zero and one.
 To demonstrate this, we check model weights (figure below, code [here](plots/model_weights.py)).
 Our classifiers are linear therefore the reasoning is straightforward.